2019 Retirement Plan Contributions

 The 2019 AGI phase-out range for taxpayers making contributions to a Roth IRA is $193,000 to $203,000 for married couples filing jointly.
 For single people, the income phase-out range is $122,000 to $137,000.

 Simple IRA Contributions

 The limit on deferrals to a Simple IRA is $13,000.
 However, if you are age 50 or older in 2019, you can make a Simple IRA employee deferral of up to $16,000.

 SEP IRA Contributions

 A Simplified Employee Pension (SEP) IRA is the only retirement plan that can be opened and funded after the calendar year.
-You have until the tax-filing deadline (April 15 or October 15 if you file an extension) to open and fund a SEP IRA.
-Therefore, you can still make a 2015 SEP IRA contribution if you filed for an extension.
-Self-employed individuals may contribute up to 25 percent of their income to a SEP IRA up to the $53,000 limit for 2016.
-Only compensation up to $265,000 is includible when calculating SEP IRA contributions.
+You have until the tax-filing deadline to open and fund a SEP IRA.
+Self-employed individuals may contribute up to 25 percent of their income to a SEP IRA up to the $55,000 limit for 2018 and $56,000 for 2019.
 This is a great option for self-employed individuals looking to save for retirement as well as reduce their tax bills.

 WJ Interests, LLC, has provided fee-only financial advice to individuals, families and businesses since 1996.
 For more information, please contact us at firstname.lastname@example.org or 281-634-9400.